imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Architecture-Of-The-Internet-The-Web-And-The-Browser/project.md

 205 Reset Content

 There are some cases where the client sends a request to the server and the server fulfills the request but the document view (client side) that sent the request needs to be reset.
 A classic example of this is when an HTML form is submitted, and the fields are reset to contain no data.
-This reseting of the document view on the client's end the the HTTP 205 status code in action.
+This reseting of the document view on the client's end is the HTTP 205 status code in action.
 It resets the document view once the request has been accepted by the server.